MelodieZhang/melodiezhang.github.com/passion.md

 permalink: /passion/
 ---

+# My Passion
-I illustrate, write and create.
+I illustrate, write, create, and code.

 ## I Illustrate
 ![image](/imgs/passion/illustration.jpg)
 Illustration allows me to blend the real world with the metaphorical.
 I use Photoshop and Procreate to draw whatever in my mind.
-Check more of my illustrations on **[Instagram](https://www.instagram.com/o_menghan_o/)**~
+Check more of my illustrations on **[Instagram](https://www.instagram.com/o_menghan_o/)**.

 ## I Write
 ![image](/imgs/passion/writing.jpg)
-I like to share my learnings and thinkings on product design.
-Writing is my best way to tell a story and reflect.
+I'm a believer of "write to think".
+I like to share my learning and thinking along the way.
 I write on **[Medium](https://medium.com/@melodiezhang)** and **[Zhihu](https://www.zhihu.com/people/melodiezhang)**.

 ## I Create
 ![image](/imgs/passion/dribbble.jpg)